shoyalax0703/Istio-study/README.md

 Istio Project

 Purpose:/n
-1, To study about Istio using Minikube and sample microservices applications in GCP/n
+1, To study about Istio using Minikube and sample microservices applications in GCP

-Lession Learnts/n
+Lession Learnts

-1, Istio installration is quite easy and deploy envoy proxy to each pods are easy because i do not need to have any configration for kubernetes./n
+1, Istio installration is quite easy and deploy envoy proxy to each pods are easy because i do not need to have any configration for kubernetes.

-2, Istio multiple addons that enable me to visualize the microservice status./n
+2, Istio multiple addons that enable me to visualize the microservice status.

 Cluster

 Local Minikube Cluster

 Istio version

 istio-1.14.3

-// initialize minikube cluster with required resources. minikube start --cpus='6' --memory='7000'
+// initialize minikube cluster with required resources.

+minikube start --cpus='6' --memory='7000'

 //install Istio

 mkdir istio-study

 cd istio-study
 curl -L https://istio.io/downloadIstio | sh -
 cd istio-1.14.3